Rental Building News and Offers

 Building owners and developers have also taken notice of New Yorkers’ love of their pets, especially as statistics emerged to show that pet-friendly policies would be in their best interests.
 A report from November 2020 found that when New York City landlords became more flexible with their pet policies and weight limits, it helped drum up new business in several cases.
 More recently, the Pet-Inclusive Housing Report found that 83 percent of building owners/operators said pet-friendly vacancies filled up faster, and that residents in pet-friendly housing stay 21 percent longer than those where pets are not welcome.

 This article presents everything people need to know about finding a building that welcomes pets, how to prepare for the move, and what types of animals may and may not be kept in New York City.
-We also look at some of the pet-friendliest buildings in the five boroughs.
+We also look at some of the pet-friendliest condo and rental buildings in the five boroughs.

 This article presents everything people need to know about finding a building that welcomes pets, how to prepare for the move, and what types of animals may and may not be kept in New York City.
-We also look at some of the pet-friendliest buildings in the five boroughs.
+We also look at some of the pet-friendliest condo and rental buildings in the five boroughs.

 Pet-friendly buildings